What is a placement test?

 If you have the following AP Scores on the Physics C Exam(s), you may be awarded credit for part of the 120s sequence:

-If your major requires Physics, double check whether they will accept the 120s or if you need to take 130/140s.
-(Not sure how to do that?
-See here.)
+If your major requires Physics, double check whether they will accept the 120s or if you need to take 130/140s (you can review major requirements in the College Catalog).

 Pre-health students: be aware that many medical schools do not accept AP credit, so you may need to plan to take a year of Physics coursework on campus, regardless.
 You can talk with your Health Professions Adviser about this after arriving on campus.